 Typing a complete word in a search box is out.
-So if you are implementing a modern user friendly peace of software you will very probably need something like this:
+So if you are implementing a modern user friendly peace of software, you will most probably need something like this:

-I have seen manyquestions about an efficient way of implementing a (prefix or infix) search over a key value pairs where keys are strings (for instance see: http://stackoverflow.com/questions/10472881/search-liststring-for-string-startswith).
+I have seen many questions about an efficient way of implementing a (prefix or infix) search over a key value pairs where keys are strings (for instance see this question).

 So it depends:

-There is a family of data structures reffered as Trie.
-In this post I want to focus on a c# implementations and usage of Trie data structures.
-If you want to find out more about the theory behind the data structure itself Google will be probably your best friend.
-In fact most of popular books on data structures and algorithms describe tries (see.: Advanced Data Structures by Peter Brass)
+There is a family of data structures referred to as Trie.
+In this post, I want to focus on a C# implementations and usage of Trie data structures.
+If you want to find out more about the theory behind the data structure itself, Google will probably be your best friend.
+In fact, most of popular books on data structures and algorithms describe tries (see: Advanced Data Structures by Peter Brass).

 public interface ITrie

 Trie – the simple trie, allows only prefix search, like